What is the difference between a counsellor, psychologist and psychiatrist?

 Your first appointment is an opportunity for you to talk about what is happening for you and to see if you feel comfortable working with your clinician.
 At the start of the session, your clinician will discuss confidentiality, how the session is run and any other important information; and answer any questions you have.
 The first session is an 'assessment' session in that your clinician will ask you questions about different parts of your life to get to know you and understand the context.
 For example, she may ask you what life is like at home, how you get along with friends or family and what school or work is like.
 She may ask you questions relating to your symptoms and family history of mental illness.
 It is up to you what you choose to share with your clinician.
 Towards the end of the session your clinician may ask you what your goals are for therapy and what you would like to work on in future sessions.
 She may talk with you about how a particular therapy may be able to help you.
 At the end of the session, you can decide if you would like to keep working with your clinician and/or make another time.

 This is difficult to answer as everyone has different concerns.
 Many individuals need between six - 20 sessions depending on their presenting issue.
 However, some people have benefitted from as little as three sessions (depending on their concern).
 Medicare may now provide a rebate for up to 20 sessions per calendar year.

 It may be an idea to speak with your clinician after the first session about how many sessions may be needed.

 When should I book another appointment?

 It is entirely up to you when you would like to return to therapy.
 However, many people start out with weekly appointments, then move to fortnightly and then monthly when they are feeling better and more confident in using their new skills.
-Talk with your psychologist about what may be best for you.
+Talk with your clinician about what may be best for you.
 At Net Psychology, if you choose not to book any further appointments at all, your file will be closed and your GP will be notified if you have a MHCP.
 You can re-open it by getting in touch with you GP and Net Psychology again.